rockettheme/docs/Docs/joomla/templates/tessellate/demo_module_14.md

 Turning on Mainbody Content
 -----

 This content appears on the front page because the **Display Component** and **Display Mainbody** options have been turned on in the template settings.
-You can find these settings by navigating to **Administrator -> Extensions -> Templates Manager -> Osmosis -> Advanced**.
+You can find these settings by navigating to **Administrator -> Extensions -> Templates Manager -> Tessellate -> Advanced**.

 ![][advanced]